Pur3-MAlice/reading_list/README.md

 The project was deployed to [Heroku](https://www.heroku.com) using the below procedure:-

 1. Log in to Heroku
-1. Click the button labeled "New"
+1. Click the button labelled "New”.
 1. From the drop-down menu select "Create new app".
 1. Enter a unique app name.
 I called this one reading-list-alice.
 1. Once the web portal shows the green tick to confirm the name is original.